AndrewJBGrant/AndrewJBGrant/README.md

 🏋️‍♀️ Working on different Projects to push and test knoweldge

-🧑🏻‍💻 Learning goals include TypeScript and better UI/UX

 🤠 Looking for a Junior Front-End role!

 📬 Write me at andrewgrant2009@hotmail.com

-🛠 Languages and Tools include: Ruby on Rails, HTML CSS JavaScript and React
+🛠 Languages and Tools include: Ruby on Rails, HTML CSS JavaScript, TypeSrcipt and React